An inmate was killed in a stabbing at Fulton County Jail. It’s the jail’s fifth death since the end of July | KRDO

 By Devon M. Sayers and Christina Maxouris, CNN

-(CNN) — A detainee was killed and at least two others injured in a mass stabbing at the Fulton County Jail, Natalie Ammons with the Fulton County Sheriff’s Office told CNN in an email Thursday.
+(CNN) — A detainee was killed and four other inmates injured in a mass stabbing at the Fulton County Jail in Atlanta, according to the Fulton County Sheriff.

 This is the fifth death of a Fulton County Jail inmate since the end of July.